 Re-used props and sets are not the only thing hampering this production as pretty much every character has the depth of a Saharan puddle.
 Everyone in Pacifica is pissed off at Admiral Matthews, and that seems to be their sole character trait; they all resent him coming back because they blame him for the death of Bill Holmes (Larry Pennell), who along with Matthews is responsible for the creation of Pacifica, but which we will of course later discover that he was not responsible for at all.
 Our cast of clichés are as follows:

-Brett Matthews (Robert Wagner), brother to Admiral Matthews and who is so obviously up to no good that everyone must be a moron to not suspect him.
+Robert Wagner as Brett Matthews, brother to Admiral Matthews and who is so obviously up to no good that everyone must be a moron to not suspect him.

-Professor Holmes (Whit Bissell), father of Lia and lone voice of reason about Matthews’ guilt over his son’s death.
+Whit Bissell as Professor Holmes, father of Lia and lone voice of reason about Matthews’ guilt over his son’s death.

-Dr. Ziegler (Joseph Cotton), one of the heads of the civilian population who also hates Matthews and appears only long enough to cash a paycheque.
+Joseph Cotton as Dr. Ziegler, one of the heads of the civilian population who also hates Matthews and appears only long enough to cash a paycheque.

 So with the lives of everyone on the planet hanging in the balance, Matthews has to divide his attention between missiles launched without presidential approval and thwarting the robbery in Pacifica’s vault.
-With toolkit in hand he charges off to stop the heist and eventually kill his brother in an ironic fashion.
+With the toolkit in hand, he charges off to stop the heist and eventually kills his brother in an ironic fashion.

 This movie was a mess.
-Even by cobbled together television pilot standards.
-None of the actors give even the slightest bit of a believable performance, with most of them clearly in paycheque cashing mode.
-The effects aren’t terrible for a TV production but for a show billed as City Beneath the Sea it mostly consists of people talking in rooms and hallways with not much actual undersea action.
-And I know that most 1960s science fiction movies weren’t bastions of scientific accuracy but this film reaches whole new levels of stupidity with its “science.”
-Not at all surprised that NBC passed on this one.
+Even by cobbled-together television pilot standards.
+None of the actors give even the slightest bit of a believable performance, with most of them clearly in paycheque-cashing mode.
+The effects aren’t terrible for a TV production but for a show billed as City Beneath the Sea it mostly consists of people talking in rooms and in hallways with not much actual undersea action going on, and I know that most 1960s science fiction movies weren’t bastions of scientific accuracy but this film reaches whole new levels of stupidity with its “science” so I’m not at all surprised that NBC passed on this one.